-First Reliance Bank used SuccessFactors’ Performance Management and Goal Management solutions to more easily measure and track progress toward employee goals.
+First Reliance Bank used SuccessFactors Performance & Goals solution to more easily measure and track progress toward employee goals.
 The company is conducting their annual performance reviews with supplemental monthly updates on goals and milestones.

 First Reliance Bank gained a stronger understanding of employees' perception of individual and group performance, including gaps in communication.
 This helped the company to align communication and expectations - and from there, more resourcefully ascertain and target areas for improvement.